 Omicron cases dip in the US overall, but the wave is far from over in many parts.

-In comparison, getting two shots were 57�effective when at least six months past the second shot.
+In comparison, getting two shots was 57 effective at least six months past the second shot.

-According to the study, getting boosted was 82�effective at preventing visits to emergency rooms and urgent care centers, which looked at more than 200,000 visits in 10 states.
+According to the study, getting boosted was 82% effective at preventing visits to emergency rooms and urgent care centers.
+The study examined more than 200,000 visits in 10 states.

 What’s next with Omicron and the pandemic?

-In comparison, getting two shots was only 38�effective at preventing those visits when it had been at least six months past the second shot.
+In comparison, getting two shots was only 38 effective at preventing those visits when it had been at least six months past the second shot.

 “I think the third dose gives you the solid, the very best protection,” Schaffner said.

 That study was published Friday in the CDC’s Morbidity and Mortality Weekly Report.
-A second study, also published in Friday’s MMWR, concluded that people with three shots were less likely to get infected with Omicron.
-Looking at data from 25 state and local health departments, the CDC researchers found that there were 149 cases per 100,000 people on average each week among those who were boosted.
+A second study, published in Friday’s MMWR, concluded that people with three shots were less likely to get infected with Omicron.
+Looking at data from 25 state and local health departments, the CDC researchers found 149 cases per 100,000 people on average each week among those who were boosted.
 Those who had only two doses were 255 cases per 100,000 people.

 A third study, published in the medical journal JAMA, showed that having a booster helped prevent people from becoming ill with Omicron.
 That study of just over 13,000 US Omicron cases found that the odds of developing asymptomatic infection were 66% lower for boosted people than those who had only received two shots.